 Leading semiconductor vendors – additional information

-In 2017, Samsung overtook Intel to become the world’s largest semiconductor chip maker and was responsible for earning 61.2 billion U.S. dollars of the industry’s total revenue.
-That year, the South Korea-based company held a 14.6 percent share of the total market.
-Intel, the now second biggest player in the market, had an earning of 57.7 billion U.S. dollars in the semiconductor industry in 2017.
+In 2018, Samsung strengthened its number one position in the market after overtaking Intel to become the world’s largest semiconductor chip maker in 2017, and was responsible for earning 75.9 billion U.S. dollars of the industry’s total revenue.
+That year, the South Korea-based company held a 15.9 percent share of the total market.
+Intel, the now second biggest player in the market, had an earning of 65.9 billion U.S. dollars in the semiconductor industry in 2018.
 The company's main business lies in the manufacturing of semiconductor chips, where it accounts for a significant portion of Intel's net revenue.